-Treating Frozen Shoulder Using the Coaching the Body Approach
+Treating Severe Shoulder Pain Using the Coaching the Body Approach

-Frozen shoulder is a stressful experience for anyone.
-The term itself is only descriptive, and not a diagnosis as most people assume.
+Frozen shoulder and chronic shoulder pain is a stressful experience for anyone.
+The term "frozen shoulder" itself is only descriptive, and not a diagnosis as most people assume.
 The “frozen” aspect refers to an extreme limitation of pain-free movement, but this is in general not due to capsular adhesions, rather to trigger points in muscles.
 Mainstream medicine fails to provide any reasonable explanation of why this condition develops.
 Severe pain combined with disempowerment, and a lack of understanding is a formula for stress.

 The common worldview assumes that shoulder pain, and pain in general, originates in a tear or some other kind of injury that needs to be repaired.
 My own work has show me that this generally is untrue - I can help shoulder clients get out of pain very quickly, and they can learn to take control of their own health.